-Sen. Joe Manchin III says he doesn’t support D.C. statehood bill
+Manchin says he doesn’t support D.C. statehood bill

 Sen. Thomas R. Carper (D-Del.), the sponsor of the Senate statehood bill, said in a recent interview that he was taking things one step at a time, focusing first on gaining the support of all Democratic senators.

-Now that goal appears extremely unlikely.
+Now that goal appears unlikely.

 In a call with reporters that was separate from the radio interview, Manchin said he had not fully developed his opinion before the House voted last week to pass the bill.
 After that, he said, he and his staff did a “deep dive” on the issue.

-He said in the radio interview that he viewed the 23rd Amendment as a chief obstacle for D.C. statehood, echoing arguments from congressional Republicans who have called D.C. statehood is unconstitutional.
+He said in the radio interview that he viewed the 23rd Amendment as a chief obstacle for D.C. statehood, echoing arguments from congressional Republicans who have called D.C. statehood unconstitutional.
 The 23rd Amendment, ratified in 1961, gave D.C. three electoral votes in presidential elections.

-Manchin said that Congress had the opportunity to contemplate statehood then — but didn’t.
+Manchin said that Congress had the opportunity to contemplate statehood then but did not.

 “They chose to grant three electoral votes, which is the same as any small state.
 That’s where it should be,” he continued.
-To those who want to changed the District’s status, he said, “Let the people of America vote.”
+To those who want to change the District’s status, he said, “Let the people of America vote.”

 Democrats who back statehood counter that the Constitution does not preclude D.C. from becoming a state.
-They have couched their support in civil rights and racist justice terms, saying it is immoral to deny the city’s nearly 690,000 residents voting representation in Congress and the opportunity to fully govern their own affairs.
+They have couched their support in civil rights and racial-justice terms, saying it is immoral to deny the city’s nearly 690,000 residents voting representation in Congress and the opportunity to fully govern their own affairs.

 But Manchin cautioned “all of my friends” that if they go down the path of seeking statehood by simple legislation, “you know it’s going to go to the Supreme Court.”